-The Site consists almost entirely of amenity grassland and has a surface area of approx. 1.0 ha, which is larger than the 'size of a football pitch' reported by Benson (2009).
+The proposed development site (hereafter referred to as 'the Site') consists almost entirely of amenity grassland that is regularly mowed.
+There are three discrete areas of amenity grassland, each of which measures approx. 0.6-0.7 ha, and which sum to approx. 2 ha.
 Therefore, it was considered prudent to carry out a series of winter bird surveys, to determine whether or not the Special Conservation Interests of any nearby SPAs (SCI species) were present, and if so, to assess the numbers and frequency of their use of the Site.